bugsalexander/advent-of-code/years/2023/REMARKS.md

 in between the duplicated spring input) the solution worked.

 overall spent way less time than day 10 part 2. only took around an hour.

+### day 13

+sort of feels like cheating, but to speed it up a bit, i hash the entire row/colum to avoid checking stuff lmao. tbh i'm not even sure if this speeds it up since I did this preemptively, so I'm curious how slow it'd be if i didn't hash